 Like most things to do with skiing, Whistler and the surrounding area offers some of the best in Canada.
 There are a number of options varying from operations that offer day long excursions from the resort to others that are hut based giving you a multi day trip.
 Here are a couple of options.

 Powder Mountain runs both cat and help skiing with a combined tenure of 1 million acres Canada in BIG!).
 Most cat groups manages about 7-9 runs a day but there is no charge for additional runs, so if you’ve got the legs, you can bank of plenty of powder.
-The guides will meet you in Whistler, transport you the the operation which is situated in the direction of Squamish and then bring you back at the end of the day.
+The guides will meet you in Whistler, transport you the operation which is situated in the direction of Squamish and then bring you back at the end of the day.
 This experience is easily booked directly with Powder Mountain out in Whistler, especially if you are there for a decent length of time.
-It can be a great add on to one of our instructor or improvement programmes.
+It can be a great add on to one of our ski instructor courses or improvement programmes.

 Home of arguably some of the greatest ski terrain in British Columbia, Backcountry Snowcats is nirvana for any powder skier or snowboard.
 Located at the Hurley Pass, North of Whistler, they offer hut based cat skiing trips.
 The lodge might be rustic but the view’s amazing, there is an outdoor hot tub and the chef provided the ideal mountain food.
 Sound good?
 The ALLTRACKS 11 week combined instructor and off piste course and our 6 week off piste courses includes a 2 day/2 night trip here.
 It is a great addition to these programmes and something to be savoured for many years.

 Cat Skiing Cost